 You can redeem these points through the Membership Rewards® program for travel, gift cards, entertainment or merchandise, or you can transfer points to a selection of frequent-traveler programs.

 The American Express® Gold Card makes it easy to rack up Membership Rewards® points with your daily purchases.
-You’ll earn three points per $1 spent on airfare purchases made directly from airlines; four points per $1 spent for purchases at U.S. restaurants, and U.S. supermarkets (on up to $25,000 per year, then one point per $1 after that); and one point per $1 spent on other purchases.
+You’ll earn three points per $1 spent on airfare purchases made directly from airlines or at amextravel.com; four points per $1 spent for purchases at restaurants worldwide, and U.S. supermarkets (on up to $25,000 per year, then one point per $1 after that); and one point per $1 spent on other purchases.

 What are Membership Rewards® points actually worth?